 A second note is a loan for improvements to property currently under a land sale agreement.
-The loan was to originally be repaid with interest only payments due monthly at a rate of 5.25% annually, and principal payments in January of 2017 (\$100,000.00) and May of

-2017 (\$350,000.00).
-October 18, 2017 Urban Renewal committee proposed a Fifth Amendment for the Loan Agreement with the Purchaser.
-The Purchaser promises to pay Urban Renewal the sum of \$494,118.28.
-The property owner agree to pay interest at the rate of 5.25%.
-Borrower and Lender understand and agree that in the event Borrower makes all scheduled monthly payments on time to pay off the Loan, Lender shall credit the Borrower with the difference in interest paid between 2.25% and 5.25%, which difference of \$33,333.48 shall be deducted from the total balance due and owing from the loan.
+The loan was to originally be repaid with interest only payments due monthly at a rate of 5.25% annually, and principal payments in January of 2017 (\$100,000.00) and May of 2017 (\$350,000.00).
+On October 18, 2017 the Urban Renewal committee proposed a Fifth Amendment for the Loan Agreement with the purchaser.
+The purchaser promised to pay the Urban Renewal the sum of \$494,118.28.
+The property owner agreed to pay interest at the rate of 5.25%.
+The borrower and lender understood and agreed that in the event the borrower makes all scheduled monthly payments on time to pay off the loan, the lender shall credit the borrower with the difference in interest paid between 2.25% and 5.25%, which difference of \$33,333.48 shall be deducted from the total balance due and owed from the loan.
 This credit will be applied to the final payments remaining on the loan balance.
+This loan was paid off on January 7, 2020.

 Property taxes are assessed and attach as an enforceable lien on property as of July 1.
 Taxes are levied on July 1 and are payable on November 15.
 They may be paid in installments due November 15, February 15, and May 15.
 Taxes are billed and collected by Wasco County and remittance to the Agency is made at periodic intervals.
-The Agency levied taxes at its maximum taxing authority of \$1,758,788.
-Reductions for offsets, compression and additional taxes and penalties, resulted in a net levy of \$1,686,820.
-Following is a summary of property tax transactions for the year ended June 30, 2019.
+The Agency levied taxes at its maximum taxing authority of \$1,751,360.
+Reductions for offsets, compression and additional taxes and penalties, resulted in a net levy of \$1,689,645.
+Following is a summary of property tax transactions for the year ended June 30, 2020.